Matchbook-Rentals/matchbook-web-frontend/to-do.md

 [ ] 6.
 Create rating property in listing model, Decimal (4.9) or string (?.?)

 [ ] 7.
 Update listing card to allow onclick and button label, rename to TripListingCard

+[ ] 8.
+Add notification on apply, add circle to userMenu, when click notification send to property dashboard, implemennt params routing to go right to applications

+[ ] 9.
+Update Sets to Maps to allow for sorting by created at
 ## Coming Soon (marketing page)

 [x] 0.
 Tab view for marketing branch (main/comingSoon)